Lorne's overcoat and a trilby, which looks dashing in a Humphrey Bogart-sort of way, but about as inconspicuous as a

 In another sketch, Cookie Monster dresses as "The Cookie Bunny", and "corrects" Ernie whenever he refers to Cookie as Cookie Monster.

 In a street scene of one episode, Big Bird and Alan bake birdseed cookies for Granny Bird.
 When Cookie Monster finds out, he dresses as Granny Bird.
 Big Bird and Alan know that it's Cookie Monster all along but play along with it.

 In another episode, Abby thinks Oscar might really be a prince and wants to kiss him, which Oscar wants to avoid.
 At one point Oscar dons a disguise (Groucho Marx glasses) which doesn't work.

 One "Word of the Day" sketch features Jack Black and Elmo defining the word "disguise," so as might be expected, Paper-Thin Disguises came into play.
 Jack claims to be a "master of disguise," and tries to prove it by putting on various outfits to conceal his identity.
 The first is a large sombrero and a pair of sunglasses; the second is a rainbow clown wig and...another pair of sunglasses.
 Elmo instantly sees through both disguises, which makes Jack sad.
 He leaves, and a few moments later, a Muppet chicken enters.
-Elmo asks if the chicken has seen Jack Black...three guesses as to who the chicken really is.
+In a subversion of the trope, Elmo asks if the chicken has seen Jack Black...three guesses as to who the chicken really is.

 The show also occasionally spoofed this idea with the Mad Hatter.
 In "Christmas in Wonderland," the gang meets to plan a holiday surprise for the Queen of Hearts.
 Tweedledee points out that, since the gift is a surprise, it should be a secret meeting—if the Queen spots them, the plan will be ruined.
 The Hatter announces "Only if she recognized us!", and provides everyone, including preteen Alice, with the same disguise—a large white Santa Claus beard.